provenance-io/provwasm-examples/hft-demo/README.md

 Provenance.
 We also want to push as many transactions as possible per second.
 This demonstrates Provenance exchange can scale.

-Let me know if this makes sense.
-It would be very powerful to have the ability to run this demo, and demonstrate to entities like DTCC, brokers and Shareworks.

 ## Smart Contract Demo

 The following demonstrates what is required to set up, deploy, and execute the smart contract